 The Key Benefits Of Integrating Programs

 Combining programs has many benefits, but cost savings is one of the most noteworthy.
-Integration allows your organization to have control and leverage your total spend.
+Integration allows your organization to have control over and leverage your total spend.
 You can share many resources, from your PMO team to recruiters, and many more.

 Having One Company Oversee Your Total Talent Management

 There are several benefits from an administrative standpoint, and executive sponsorship is much easier.
 If you are already using one company for the first phase of the program, receiving buy-in from the executive team will be a lot easier when you can prove the ROI of the first successful stage of your implementation (whether that be RPO or MSP).
-It will also better support a stronger alignment with the overall business strategy.
+Integrated programs will also better support a stronger alignment with the overall business strategy.

 Greater Opportunity To Build A Robust Talent Pool